Shockingly nearly two-thirds of burglaries are now occurring when people are indoors. Part and parcel of lockdown I suppose.

 Here are some tips to help secure your home when you are in:

 - Lock your doors.
 Too many people do not engage the locking systems on their doors when they are in.
-Remember a upvc door when just closed to can be accessed and opened with a butter knife in seconds.
+Remember the uPVC door when just closed to can be accessed and opened with a butter knife in seconds.

 - Keep your windows closed or use the night vents/trickle vents where possible.
 An open window is just an invitation.